INTERNATIONAL BUSINESS WITH GERMAN (BSc)

 This course is ideal if you have a passion for languages and want to combine specialist German language skills and cultural training with learning about business in an international context.

-You will spend 25% of your time studying German, with a guaranteed study placement in your third year at an institution where modules will be taught in the relevant language.
+You will spend 25% of your time studying German at Warwick's School of Modern Languages and Cultures, with a guaranteed study placement in your third year at an institution where modules will be taught in the relevant language.
 Alternatively you could opt to work overseas for a year, using your language skills in the business world.
 You will attend a three-day seminar during your year abroad, which typically takes place in Venice.

 Today’s fast-paced business world requires the ability to think and act globally.
 Our highly ranked course will enable you to combine your passion for languages with a business degree.

 Throughout the course you’ll study German (25%), while developing a deep understanding of the core principles of international business and management.
 Your studies will be further advanced by a year abroad where you will enhance your language skills by choosing to work, study or undertake a combination of both.

 You will learn in a variety of ways – primarily through a mixture of lectures, seminars, workshops and online learning.

 This varies by year but you will have approximately 15 hours per week of class time, plus student support and feedback hours.

 Class sizes vary by module: there can be up to 500 students in lectures (mainly year 1) and then around 25 in seminars.
 Some electives are much smaller.

 You will be assessed through a combination of end of year examinations and on-going assessments, which may include essays, research assignments, projects, case study analysis, class tests, presentations and group work.
 The final degree classification is determined by your second and final year marks and each contributes 50%.